benslack19/ng-video-lecture/README.md

 This is a forked repo of Karpathy's repo.
 I'm using it as a vehicle for better understanding transformers.
+I'm following the YouTube video [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY).

 # nanogpt-lecture